tianyue58/tp/docs/DeveloperGuide.md

 * stores the InternSHIP data i.e., all `Application` objects (which are contained in a `UniqueApplicationList` object).
 * stores the currently 'selected' `Application` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Application>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
-* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)
+* does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components).

 <div markdown="span" class="alert alert-info">:information_source: **Note:** An alternative (arguably, a more OOP) model is given below.
 It has a `Requirement` set and `InterviewDateAndTime` set in the `Internship`, which `Application` references.
 This allows `Internship` to only require one `Requirement` object per unique requirement, and one `InterviewDateAndTime` object per unique `InterviewDateAndTime`, instead of each `Application` needing their own `Requirement` and `InterviewDateAndTime` objects.<br>